w3c/AB-public/Vision/README.md

 * Our existing pillar, on which we built the web: the enormous potential of technological change.
 * Our new pillar for the years ahead: recognition and embodiment of fundamental values into the architecture of the web.

-# Our Values for the world-wide web
+# Vision for the World-Wide Web

 These are the core values of the Web: